BGforgeNet/bg2-tweaks-and-tricks/docs/spells.md

 ### PnP Protection from Evil

-In [PnP](https://adnd2e.fandom.com/wiki/Protection_from_Evil), [Protection from Evil](https://pihwiki.bgforge.net/Baldur%27s_Gate:_Arcane_Spells_List#Protection_from_Evil) also prevents all Charm and Domination effects.
-That feature is restored.
+In PnP, [Protection from Evil](https://pihwiki.bgforge.net/Baldur%27s_Gate:_Arcane_Spells_List#Protection_from_Evil) also prevents all Charm and Domination effects.
+That feature existed in original BG1, but was removed in later games.
+Now it is restored.

-The inspiration for this component is aTweaks' [PnP Fey creatures](http://readme.spellholdstudios.net/rr_fey.html).
+The inspiration for this component is aTweaks [PnP Fey creatures](http://readme.spellholdstudios.net/rr_fey.html).
 It considerably boosts fey power.
 In particular, their charming powers are used more extensively.
 However, aTweaks added no counters to those powers, leaving a gap in party's defences.

-This includes wizard and priest versions.
+- This includes wizard and priest versions.
 Not the native one that paladins have.

-This is not a full PnP implementation, as PnP includes various extraplanar and summoned creatures into protection, not just demons.
+- This is not a full PnP implementation, as [PnP](https://adnd2e.fandom.com/wiki/Protection_from_Evil) includes various extraplanar and summoned creatures into protection, not just demons.